ardikabs/etc/kubectl/ssh-jump/README.md

     ssh-jump ip-10-0-10-217.ap-southeast-1.compute.internal

 Flags:
   -h, --help           : show this message
   -u, --username       : Target SSH username.
 Default "centos".
   -p, --port           : Target SSH Port.
 Default "22".
   -i, --identity-file  : Target SSH identity file.
   -o, --ssh-opts       : SSH additional flags.
-  --persistent        : Enable ssh-jump pod in persistent mode.
+  -P, --persistent     : Enable and/or use persistent ssh-jump pod.
 This flag is mutually exclusive with "--cleanup".
   --cleanup            : Clean up ssh-jump if any.
 This flag is mutually exclusive with "--persistent".
-If both are specified, then `--cleanup` will take precedence.
+If both are specified, then this flag will take precedence.
 ```

 ## SSH'ing to the target node